lh3/miniprot/README.md

 introns confirmed by the Gencode annotation.
 The accuracy is lower because zebrafish is more distant from human and because the input includes rarer isoforms.

+### Algorithm overview

+1. Translate the reference genome to amino acids in six phases and filter out ORFs shorter than 45bp.
+Reduce 20 amino acids to 13 distinct integers and extract random open syncmers of 6aa in length.
+By default, miniprot selects 20% of 6-mers in average.
+For a reduced 6-mer at reference position `x`, keep the 6-mer and `floor(x/256)` in a dense hash table.
+This concludes the indexing step.

+2. Given a protein sequence as query, extract 6-mer syncmers on the protein, look up the index for seed matches and apply minimap2-like chaining.
+This first round of chaining is approximate as the reference positions have been binned during indexing.

+3. For each chain in step 2, redo seeding and chaining with sliding 5-mers from both the reference and the protein in the original chain.
+Miniprot uses all reduced 5-mers for this second round of chaining.

+4. Choose top 100 (see `-N`) chains.
+Filter out anchors around potential introns or long gaps.
+Perform striped dynamic programming between remaining anchors and also extend from the first or last anchors.
+This gives the final alignment.

 ## Limitations